mcoplan11/AWS_comp_medical/Project Story.md

 2. Input a csv with one column containing text from medical notes

-The output is a json file containing the extract LVEF for each patient/image and summary statistics on the results.
+The output is a json file containing the extracted LVEF for each patient/image and summary statistics on the results.

 _Example output summary_